American Pie Presents: Band Camp

-American Pie Presents: Band Camp is a 2005 American sex comedy film released by Universal Pictures.
+American Pie Presents: Band Camp is a 2005 American sex comedy film released by Universal Studios Home Entertainment.
 It is the first installment in American Pie Presents film series, a spin-off of the American Pie franchise.
 Tad Hilgenbrinck stars as Matt Stifler, a troubled student sent to band camp to change his ways.
 Chris Owen and Eugene Levy reprise their roles from previous American Pie films.